-Strep throat usually requires treatment with antibiotics.
-With the proper medical care — along with plenty of rest and fluids — a child should be back to school and play within a few days.
+Strep throat usually needs treatment with antibiotics.
+With the proper medical care — and plenty of rest and fluids — most kids get back to school and play within a few days.

 - red and white patches in the throat

 - lower stomach pain

 Strep throat is very contagious.
 Anybody can get it, but most cases are in school-age kids and teens.
 Infections are common during the school year, with peaks in winter and early spring, when big groups of kids and teens are in close contact.

 How Do People Get Strep Throat?

 The bacteria that cause strep throat tend to hang out in the nose and throat.
 So normal activities like sneezing, coughing, or shaking hands can easily spread an infection from one person to another.

 Kids with untreated strep throat are more likely to spread the infection when their symptoms are most severe, but can still infect others for up to 3 weeks.

 That's why it's so important to teach kids to wash their hands. well and often.
 This can lower their chances of getting contagious diseases like strep throat.